 Published 2020-10-03.

-Last modified 2023-05-18.
+Last modified 2025-09-26.

 Time to read: 5 minutes.

-jekyll_plugins
+jekyll_plugins collection.

-tag does not support including files outside of the _includes
+Jekyll's built-in include tag does not support including files

-Originally called include_absolute
+Originally called include_absolute,

-and the tag is called flexible_include
+and the tag is called flexible_.

-This plugin now supports 4 types of includes:
+This plugin supports 4 types of includes:

 -